datopian/playbook/onboarding/README.md

 ## Running the organization

 [Running the organization][rto] gives you some useful information!
-It helps you to understand how do we proceed payment.
-You are going to have a general idea about team, hours and the office as well.
+You are going to have a general idea about team, hours and the office, it helps you to understand how we proceed payment as well.

 [rto]: ./running-the-org/